ddominguez2293/CO_ML_Predictions/README.md

 # CO_ML_Predictions

-#A repo containing the modified Aquasat framework code create a matched In-situ/remote sensing database to be used for training Machine Learning Algorithms to predict water quality in the Colorado River Basin.
+A repo containing the modified Aquasat framework code create a matched In-situ/remote sensing database to be used for training Machine Learning Algorithms to predict water quality in the Colorado River Basin.
-#Aquasat V1.5 with Machine learning predictions

 Dissertation title “A Framework for Pairing In-situ Water Quality Measurements with Remote Sensing Imagery: A Case Study of Estimating Total Suspended Sediment Trends in The Upper Colorado River Basin Using Machine Learning Algorithms”

 By: Daniel Dominguez

 Email contact: ddominguez2293@gmail.com

 Code available here:
 University of Glasgow
 MSc candidate for the Sustainable Water Environments Program